OpenCilk/opencilk-project/README.md

 To use Cilkscale, compile and link the Cilk program with the additional flag `-fcilktool=cilkscale`, and then run the program normally.

-By default,Cilkscale reports these measurements in CSV format.
+By default, Cilkscale reports these measurements in CSV format.
 Here is an example of Cilkscale's output.
 ```
 tag,work (seconds),span (seconds),parallelism,burdened_span (seconds),burdened_parallelism
 ,2.07768,0.195024,10.6535,0.195386,10.6337